 The realities of the war motivated Tove Jansson to create Moominvalley

-The first words written about Moominvalley and the Moominhouse and quoted in the beginning of this text reveal the fact that one cannot fully understand “The Moomins and the Great Flood” and its deepest tones and layers without understanding the time and the world Tove Jansson created it in.
+The first words written about Moominvalley and the Moominhouse and quoted at the beginning of this text reveal the fact that one cannot fully understand “The Moomins and the Great Flood” and its deepest tones and layers without understanding the time and the world Tove Jansson created it in.
 The magic in the discovery of the safe and beautiful Moominvalley comes from the contrast, from the uncertainty that defined the flood and the quest for finding Moominpappa.

-Tove Jansson wrote the first Moomin story during the hopeless times of the Winter War, fought between Finland and the Soviet Union 1939-1940.
-She felt that the war had taken all the colours away and she needed to write something that ends on a happy note, and so the story became a form of escape from the dark shadows of war.
+Tove Jansson wrote the first Moomin story during the hopeless times of the Winter War, fought between Finland and the Soviet Union from 1939-1940.
+She felt that the war had taken all the colours away, and she needed to write something that ended on a happy note, so the story became a form of escape from the dark shadows of war.

-Danger, threats as well as fears are present in the first book, like they were present on people’s life while the book was written.
-Loss and sorrow but also the hope of a better future were the realities of war.
-The book has been seen as a story of disaster and survival, but also as a story of a family, how it grows and is formed, and how the family finds their way to a safe and wonderful home.
+Danger, threats as well as fears are present in the first book like they were present in people’s lives while the book was written.
+Loss and sorrow, but also the hope of a better future, were the realities of war.
+The book has been seen as a story of disaster and survival but also as a story of a family, how it grows and is formed, and how the family finds their way to a safe and wonderful home.